Aosu V8P Video Doorbell Review

 Rich notifications - those with a snapshot of clip of the event - are tremendously useful for quickly assessing if a notification needs further action without you having to open the app.
 Theyâre a huge time saver and make getting notifications from cameras and doorbells a much better user experience.
 As such the ability to do this effectively is an important scoring metric in my tests.

-The ability for the V8P to generate a thumbnail that showed the cause of the motion event was not bad, successfully delivering a usable image 73% of the time.
+The ability for the V8P to generate a thumbnail that showed the cause of the motion event was not bad, successfully delivering a usable image 83% of the time.
 This is fairly average and showed slightly worse performance in low light.

 Motion Detection Performance

-The Aosu V8P performed perfectly well in morning light, when I was lit from the front or side.
+On the default motion sensitivity setting, the Aosu V8P performed perfectly well in morning light, when I was lit from the front or side.
 Back lighting and low light conditions, however, are a very different story.
 In afternoon and night tests I struggled to get noticed by the doorbell in the crossing tests (camera wake below) where I was only in frame for a few seconds.
 It didnât matter how slowly I walked across the frame, the doorbell simply would not trigger and event recording or notification.

 Turning on the outside lights I could get good detection performance again, the same as during the morning tests, so itâs using the camera to analyze the validity of the motion sensor.
 Without the right lighting this fails spectacularly resulting in a complete failure on the night tests and very poor performance in the afternoon resulting in an overall miss rate of 36%.

 The wake time on the V8P is actually very good.
-The measured frame width on my phone is 9.5cm, and for the daytime crossing tests it captured me for almost the entire frame for an average remaining frame width of 9.3cm.
-That equates to using 97% of the viewable area to record me passing in from of the camera, which is excellent for a battery-powered model with no pre-roll buffer.
+The measured frame width on my phone is 9.5cm, and for the daytime crossing tests it captured me for almost the entire frame for an average remaining frame width of 9.2cm.
+That equates to using 95% of the viewable area to record me passing in from of the camera, which is excellent for a battery-powered model with no pre-roll buffer.

-At night this dropped to effectively 0 as I could not get the doorbell to capture a motion event on a pure crossing motion.
+At night this dropped to effectively 0 on the default sensitivity setting as I could not get the doorbell to capture a motion event on a pure crossing motion.
 I had to stand in front of the doorbell for several seconds for it to even notice me, meaning that on any direct crossing test it missed completely.
+With the sensitivity turned up, I was able to achieve the same start reliability as during the day, but had to mark down the recording distance.
+This was primarily due to that late triggering of the infra-red LEDs which meant the first part of the recording was dark.
+The doorbell did actually start as early as during the day, you just couldnât see anything for a couple of seconds.

 Smart Detection Performance